charliegerard/gestures-ml-js/phone/README.md

 node predict.js
 ```

+In another terminal window, run ngrok on port 4000.

+Using Chrome on your phone, visit the url indicated by ngrok followed by `/predict`.

-When this command is run, you can execute one of the gestures you trained by holding down the button, executing the gesture you want to predict, and release the button to let the model classify the new samples.
+When this command is run, you can execute one of the gestures you trained by holding down any finger on the screen, executing the gesture you want to predict, and release the screen to let the model classify the new samples.

 ---